Matteo-Degano/Epitech-project-nsa/README.md

 cp data.php /usr/local/www/nginx
 ```

-Well done, you succesfully configured the web server !
+Well done, you succesfully configured the web server!

+## VM3 & VM4

+Both client machines can be installed with the system of your choice and with a GUI, the network configuration being automatically recovered by the DHCP